reactuate/reactuate/README.md

 [![Join the chat at https://gitter.im/reactuate/reactuate](https://badges.gitter.im/reactuate/reactuate.svg)](https://gitter.im/reactuate/reactuate?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Reactuate is an opinionated stack for building React/Redux-based frontend applications with a focus on DDD (Domain-Driven Design).
+The rationale behind this project is to ensure there's a "standard stack" with compatible versions of various libraries stitched together in a cohesive way.
+This comes at a cost of reduced ability to swap out certain components but ultimately helps shipping software fast.

+This is an early version, and some things are in a flux, and some underlying libraries and APIs will change before 1.0.

 ## Version